AL333Z/ReactiveApplication/reactivecocoa/signal.md

 }
 ```

-To use Signals, for example to attach some side effect at each `Next`, `Error` or `Completed` event that is produced, the terminology for the `Signal` type is **observe**.
-RAC provides the `observe` method, that accepts closures or functions for any of the event types the user of the API is interested in.
+To attach some side effect at each `Next`, `Error` or `Completed` event that is produced by a `Signal`, an observer has to register its interest using **observe**.
+The `observe` operator accepts some closures or functions for any of the event types the user of the API is interested in.

 The real deal in using Signals is their power in term of declarativeness when combining Signals with operators to create new Signals to work with.

 In RAC, all **operations** that can be applied to signals are simply **free functions**, in contrast to the "classical-method-definition-on-the-Signal-type approach".
-As an example, the `map` operator signature is defined as follows, with the Signal on which will be applied the transformation passed as an argument:
+As an example, the `map` operator signature is defined as follows, with the Signal on which the transformation will be applied passed as an argument:

 ```swift
 public func map<T, U, E>(transform: T -> U)